Hyperbolic sine-Gordon model beyond the first threshold: Well-posedness

 Since $\operatorname{Law}(u(1), \dt u(1)) = \rhoo$, we may extend reiterate the above argument and extend $(u, \dt u)$ to the time interval $[1,2]$.
 Iterating this process gives a stochastic process $(u,\dt u) \in C(\R_+;\mc H^{0-}(\T^2))$ such that $\operatorname{Law}(u(t), \dt u(t)) = \rhoo$ for each $t \ge 0$.
 This concludes the proof. \end{proof}

-\begin{ackno}\rm The authors would like to thank Jonathan Hickman and Hrit Roy for useful discussions on the cone multiplier problem.
-They are grateful to Tristan Robert for helpful insights on the hyperbolic Riesz potential and for the reference~\cite{SKM}.
-They also thank Roland Bauerschmidt, Bjoern Bringmann, Ilya Chevyrev, Yu Deng, Pawel Duch, Martin Hairer and Hao Shen for fruitful conversations. no.~864138 ``SingStochDispDyn") and by the EPSRC Mathematical Sciences Small Grant (grant no.~EP/Y033507/1).
-Y.Z.~was partially supported by the European Research Council (grant no.~864138 ``SingStochDispDyn") and by the chair of probability and PDEs at EPFL.
+\begin{ackno}\rm First and foremost, the author thanks Tadahiro Oh for numerous useful discussions and comments on an earlier version of this manuscript.
+The author is also grateful to Jonathan Hickman and Hrit Roy for discussions on the cone multiplier problem, and to Tristan Robert for helpful insights on the hyperbolic Riesz potential and for pointing out the reference~\cite{SKM}.
+The author further thanks Roland Bauerschmidt, David Beltran, Bjoern Bringmann, Yu Deng, Pawel Duch, Martin Hairer, Herbert Koch, and Hao Shen for fruitful conversations.
+This work was partially supported by the European Research Council (grant no.~864138 ``SingStochDispDyn”) and by the Chair of Probability and PDEs at EPFL. \end{ackno}